-1. The best excursions to Essaouria from Marrakech
+1. Best excursions to Essaouria from Marrakech

-Strolling around Essaouira is like taking a vacation from the hustle and bustle of the capital, as well as an exquisite opportunity to taste its fish or seafood at very cheap prices.
+Strolling through Essaouira is like taking a vacation from the hustle and bustle of the capital, as well as an exquisite opportunity to taste its fish or seafood at very cheap prices.
 You can visit Essaouira in a comfortable and complete way with a round trip from Marrakech.
 For this, you have mainly two options: